 - Encourage and pray for a fellow Christian friend.

 - Be thankful!
-Find something different to thank the Lord for every day.
+Find something different to thank the Lord for every day and write it down in a gratitude journal.

 - Find a creative way to show God’s love to others.